AChezick/Capstone2/README.md

 #### Categorical and Imputation

+I used one hot enocding on several of the categorical features.

 Nearly 23,500 patients were missing the Camp Location, which was anonymized with letters.
 However, I was able to use the primary key to link a patient with a camp.
 Then, using sets, I was able to confirm that each camp ID is only associated with a certain city value.
 Therefore, I was able to backtrack and impute missing city values for each patient.

 Since the cities were anonymized with letters and the Category2 features was also anonymized with letters I decided to change the hot encoding for cities to the number of unique patients associated with that city.
 Thus, columns and a '1' [1036,1216,1217,1704,1729,2517,23384,2662] indicate the patient was associated with the following n people (n = column).

-City and Employer Category were one-hot encoded.
+Letters map to the feature named ‘Category2’
+1,2,3,4 map to a patient’s online participation score (which is a sum of yes/1, no/0 counts for posting about MedCamp at Twitter, LinkedIn,Facebook, etc)
+2100 column maps to the feature named 'Category3' which only had two unique values 1100 & 2100.
+The value 9999.0 means that the patient did not indicate their job.

-I used one hot enocding on several of the categorical features.
-Several of the models reported 9999.0 - as a  result from a one-hot encoding.
+To avoid co-lineraity, I imputed only 1 value for one feature: Employeer Category (i.e. Job Type) Several of the models reported 9999.0 - as a  result from a one-hot encoding.

 ---